 They've tried everything.

-Uh they've tried everything to gin up an anti-war opinion of people in this country, and they have failed to do that, folks.
+They've tried everything to gin up an anti-war opinion of people in this country, and they have failed to do that, folks.

 I don't care what polling data they cite, they have failed to do it.

-Uh and what he said yesterday was just fabulous.
+I heard what the mayor, Ken Livingston, said, and what he said yesterday was just fabulous.

-Speaking of Ken Livingston, though.
+Speaking of Ken Livingston, though, he has a nickname.

 Terrorism experts have long warned that Islamists espousing violence enjoy a haven in London, an assertion that has come into sharp focus again with yesterday's bombings.